 The crook might also pretend they are using a third party to mediate the deal, to make the transaction seem more secure.

-Buy pets from your own town - there must be some that need love.
+Buy pets from your own town – there must be some that need love.
 This way, you can go and pick them up yourself.
 Report a pet adoption scammer in the comments section below.